aczi0/ReadingVesper/content/posts/PersonalFinance.md

 ## Savings

 For savings, I use the highest HISA available in my province.
 Shop around, it's definetly worth it.
+(Ratehub)\[www.ratehub.ca\] has a list of Canadian banking services with all their returns and fees.

 ## Investing